delarasham/CTFd-Guide/README.md

-# Create a CTFd Instance - Beginner Guide
+# Creating a CTFd Instance - Beginner Guide
 This is a quick beginner guide on how to spin up a CTFd instance for hosting a CTF.
 It assumes you know how to spin up a DigitalOcean droplet and ssh into it.

 #### Delara Shamanian